Avnu/tsn-doc/source/timesync.rst

         ptp4l[5374022.736]: rms   50 max   82 freq -36271 +/-  64 delay   -14 +/-   0
         ptp4l[5374023.736]: rms   81 max   86 freq -36413 +/-  17 delay   -14 +/-   0

-The ``rms`` value reported by ptp4l once the slave has locked with the GM shows the root mean square of the time offset between the PHC and the GM clock.
+The ``rms`` value reported by ptp4l once the subordinate has locked with the GM shows the root mean square of the time offset between the PHC and the GM clock.
 If ptp4l consistently reports ``rms`` lower than 100 ns, the PHC is synchronized.